List of films considered the worst: The Creeping Terror (1964)

 The science-fiction/horror film The Creeping Terror was directed, produced, and edited by Vic Savage (under the pseudonym A.J.
 Nelson or Arthur Nelson, but kept his name when credited as an actor).
 The movie is about a large slug-like alien that lands on Earth and terrorizes a small town in California.
 The film is memorable for its use of some bargain-basement effects: stock footage of a rocket launch played in reverse to depict the landing of an alien spacecraft, and the "monster" appears to be composed of a length of shag carpet draped over several actors.
 Notably, the creature's victims inexplicably stand perfectly still as the slow-moving monster approaches them.

 ComingSoon.net declared it "widely considered the worst picture ever made", calling Plan 9 From Outer Space "a bona fide magnum opus" compared to The Creeping Terror.
 Montreal Gazette and Dread Central also report that it has a reputation as being one of the worst films ever made.
 The film was featured in The Golden Turkey Awards, and its follow-up book, Son of Golden Turkey Awards.
-Mystery Science Theater 3000 featured The Creeping Terror during their sixth season and British film magazine Total Film included it on their list of the 66 worst films ever made.
+Mystery Science Theater 3000 featured The Creeping Terror in its sixth season and British film magazine Total Film included it on its list of the 66 worst films ever made.

 A documentary directed by Pete Schuermann about the making of the film, The Creep Behind The Camera, was released in 2014.

 Santa Claus Conquers the Martians (1964)

-The sci-fi movie Santa Claus Conquers the Martians was the creation of television director Nicholas Webster.
+The sci-fi movie Santa Claus Conquers the Martians was the creation of TV director Nicholas Webster.
 Because Martian children only get to see Santa Claus on TV signals beamed from Earth, their parents decide to abduct Santa to make them happy.
 The film was criticized for its oddity and poor special effects.
 It is also known for starring a very young Pia Zadora.
 BBC critic Nick Cramp described it as "possibly the worst film ever made".
 The film is cited on a 10-worst list in The Book of Lists and in The Fifty Worst Films of All Time.
 It has been featured in Mystery Science Theater 3000, Canned Film Festival, Rifftrax and Cinematic Titanic (another spin-off of MST3K that revisited the film in 2008).